zaphosting/docs/docs/dedicated-linux-ssh.md

 ---
 id: dedicated-linux-ssh
-title: "VPS: Initial access with SSH"
+title: "Dedicated Server: Initial access with SSH"
 description: Information on how to access your server from ZAP-Hosting with SSH for the first time - ZAP-Hosting.com documentation
 sidebar_label: Initial access (SSH)
 services: